isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-get-rid-of-raccoons/index.md

 Raccoons are opportunistic feeders and are attracted to areas where food, water, and shelter are readily available.
 Urban and suburban areas provide them with plenty of opportunities to scavenge, especially when garbage cans, pet food, or compost bins are easily accessible.
 Raccoons are also known to seek refuge in attics or chimneys, as these spaces provide them with a warm, secure environment for nesting, especially in the colder months.

-Common signs of a raccoon problem include:
-- Noises in the attic or walls, especially at night when raccoons are most active
-- Droppings or urine stains around entry points
-- Damaged or torn vents, shingles, or roofs from attempts to enter your home
-- Tracks or footprints around your property, especially near trash bins or entry points
+Common signs of a raccoon problem include: - Noises in the attic or walls, especially at night when raccoons are most active - Droppings or urine stains around entry points - Damaged or torn vents, shingles, or roofs from attempts to enter your home - Tracks or footprints around your property, especially near trash bins or entry points

-##  Step
-- by
-- Step Guide to Get [Rid](https://pestpolicy.com/how
+##  Step-by-Step Guide to Get [Rid](https://pestpolicy.com/how-to-get-rid-of-brown-recluse-spiders/)of Raccoons
-- to
-- get
-- rid
-- of
-- brown
-- recluse
-- spiders/)of Raccoons

 ###  1. Identify the Problem

-The first step in addressing a [raccoon](https://pestpolicy.com/how
-- to
-- repel
-- raccoons/)infestation is identifying where they are entering your home.
+The first step in addressing a [raccoon](https://pestpolicy.com/how-to-repel-raccoons/)infestation is identifying where they are entering your home.
 Look for gaps around windows, doors, chimneys, vents, or the roof.
 Raccoons are known to squeeze through very small spaces, so you may need to inspect these areas thoroughly.

 Once you've located the entry points, it's important to check if there are any raccoon nests or young inside.
 If there are babies, its best to wait until they are old enough to leave before closing the entry points.
 Raccoons are protective of their young, and removing babies prematurely can lead to dangerous situations.